WeShap: Weak Supervision Source Evaluation with Shapley Values: Introduction

-In this paper, we address the above challenge by proposing the WeShap value (\textbf{We}akly Supervised \textbf{Shap}ley Value) \footnote{Code available at \url{https://github.com/Gnaiqing/WeShap}}, which measures the \textit{exact shapley value} of LFs in a specific PWS framework, with majority voting being the label model and K-nearest neighbors (KNN) being the downstream model.
-We demonstrate that under the specific model choices, the shapley value of LFs can be computed efficiently.
-The WeShap value can be used to rank LFs, prune out harmful ones, and understand model behaviors.
-Our experiments show that while the WeShap value is computed based on specific model choices, it also attains excellant performance in ranking and pruning LFs when other models such as Snorkel \cite{ratner2017snorkel} and logistic regression are utilized in the pipeline.
+In this paper, we address the above challenge by proposing the WeShap value (\textbf{We}akly Supervised \textbf{Shap}ley Value), which measures the \textit{exact shapley value} of LFs in a specific PWS framework, with majority voting being the label model and K-nearest neighbors (KNN) being the downstream model.
+We demonstrate that the Shapley value of LFs can be computed efficiently under these specific model choices.
+The WeShap value can be used to identify helpful or harmful LFs, revise PWS pipelines, and understand model behaviors.
+Our experiments show that while the WeShap value is computed based on specific model choices, it also attains excellent performance when other models, such as Snorkel \cite{ratner2017snorkel}, BERT \cite{devlin2018bert}, or ResNet \cite{he2016deep} are utilized in the pipeline.